 When I see it on the shelves, I stock up.
 I’m a pumpkin hoarder.
-So, I’m excited to bring you my first pumpkin recipe of the season.
+It goes without saying that I’m excited to bring you my first pumpkin recipe of the season.

-The muffins aren’t TOO sweet, which is why I dumped them in cinnamon sugar.
+The muffins aren’t TOO sweet, which is why I dunked them in cinnamon sugar.
 Cinnamon sugar is always a necessity if you ask me!

 I’m welcoming fall flavors with open arms.